breakerbay/camera-webapi-examples/README.md

 # camera-webapi-examples
-Examples using the MediaDevices.getUserMedia() api to take photos
+Javascript examples using the MediaDevices.getUserMedia() api to take photos